SPXFellow/spxx/README.md

 ![GitHub Top Language](https://img.shields.io/github/languages/top/SPGoding/spx.svg)
 ![License](https://img.shields.io/github/license/SPGoding/spx.svg)

-The new and rewritten version of [spx](https://github.com/SPGoding/spx), the ultimate MCBBS newslord utility.
+The new and rewritten version of [spx](https://github.com/SPGoding/spx), the ultimate MCZWLT newslord utility.

 ## Components

 ### SPXX User Script™

-Adds a "Copy Markdown" button to Minecraft.net, feedback.minecraft.net and help.minecraft.net articles and Tweets, which sets the [Markdown][bbcode] representation of this blog article to your clipboard.
+Adds a "Copy Markdown" button to Minecraft.net, feedback.minecraft.net and help.minecraft.net articles and Tweets, which sets the [Markdown][markdown] representation of this blog article to your clipboard.

 You can use browser extensions like [Tampermonkey][tampermonkey] to install this script from URL: `https://cdn.jsdelivr.net/npm/@spxx/userscript/dist/bundle.user.js`